 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: This recent course outline (PDF) contains information about course objectives, assessment, course materials and the syllabus.
+The outline will be made avaible close to the term/year pf offering.

 The online handbook entry contains information about the course.
 The timetable is only up-to-date if the course is being offered this year.